A letter from our founder

 I cannot honestly say I remember that moment.
 I think it was kind of like a hot potato.
 I'd grab ahold of it just to toss it back because I was too frightened of being burned.
 But slowly I recognized that the potato was there to nourish me, not hurt me.
 Now I have my own garden full of potatoes that I get to share with you!
 (I hadn't intended to talk about potatoes when I sat down to write, but, here we are!)

 I carry this same wild hope that we will persevere and fund our Pilot Program, then one day have a thriving ranch of hope, healing and freedom!
 This is your personal invitation to join us in this fight for healing!
 Will you carry wild hope for a survivor of sex trafficking?
 What does that look like for you?
-If your answer is "yes", please send me a note and tell me about yourself and ways you would like to help.
+If your answer is "yes", please complete the volunteer application and tell me about yourself and ways you would like to help.
 We cannot do this in a bubble.
 It'll take our community uniting to make a lasting change in other's lives.

 With Wild Hope,